SamBaramesi/inBrain/README.md

 # inBrain
-This Repo is going to be used to complete an inBrain project
+This Repo is going to be used to complete an inBrain project.